 In fact, a high-functioning sociopath may initially present like an average person and can be relatively successful in life.
-They tend to have a strong family background, careers, relationships, and children.
+They tend to have strong family backgrounds, careers, relationships, and children.
 It is only during stress, transitions, or pressure-filled situations that a sociopath’s true colors become visible.

-Sociopaths that are high-functioning lack conscience, do not have empathy for others, and will always act in their own best interest.
-Sociopaths enjoy hurting, pestering, and controlling others in a self-serving fashion.
+Someone with high-functioning ASPD is often characterized as lacking a conscience, not having empathy for others, and always acting in their own best interest.
+They enjoy hurting, pestering, and controlling others in a self-serving fashion.
 A sociopath portrays great patience and will wait until they are ready to make their move.
-A sociopath may steal from close friends and enjoys making up stories to garner compassion from others.
-Sociopaths fail to accept responsibility and are calculating and scheming, often turning things around on others.
-If something does not go according to plan, a sociopath will relish in playing the victim role.
+They may steal from close friends and enjoys making up stories to garner compassion from others.

 Despite their lack of sympathy and compassion, a high-functioning sociopath can be vulnerable to criticism.
-Sociopaths intensely desire admiration and praise from others and feel that they are entitled to it.
+They intensely desire and crave admiration and praise from others and feel that they are entitled to it.
 Thus, when a sociopath is criticized, they will become outraged and infuriated.
-A high-functioning sociopath needs constant attention and stimulation, as they grow tired of things easily.
+A sociopath fails to accept responsibility and is calculating and scheming, often turning things around on others.
+If something does not go according to plan, they will relish in playing the victim role.